Orthodox Jewish Cultural Tour

 At the scheduled time, we'll begin this tour of Orthodox Jewish culture around Jerusalem in Davidka Square, at the bus stop just in front of the Abraham Jerusalem Hostel.

 What do the curls of the Orthodox Jews represent?
 Why do they always wear a characteristic black attire?
-We'll learn the answers to these questions while we tour the main points of interest in Jerusalem that are frequented by this important Jewish religious community.
+We'll learn the answers to these questions while we tour the main points of interest in Jerusalem that are frequented by members of this important Jewish religious community.

 Prices